piriya-muaithaisong/Piriya-CTF-Writup/CSAW2022/README.md

 format=%(asctime)s - %(name)s - %(levelname)s - %(message)s
 ```

-4. then upload log file via APIs (you will get the 500 internal server error but that ok)
+4. Then upload log file via APIs (you will get the 500 internal server error but that ok)

 ```python
 from fileinput import filename